 - simple white dinner plates

-- best large size cutting board to prep ingredients for Salsa Verde
+- stable and sturdy large size cutting board to prep ingredients for Salsa Verde

-- favorite all-purpose 7-inch chef's knife (expensive but worth it!)
+- all-purpose 7-inch chef's knife (expensive but worth it!)

 - favorite sturdy glass mixing bowls